torproject/torspec/proposals/326-tor-relay-well-known-uri-rfc8615.md

 ## /.well-known/tor-relay/ed25519-master-pubkey.txt

 * The file contains one or more ed25519 Tor relay public master keys of relays operated by the entity in control of this website.
+* This file is not relevant for bridges.
 * Each line contains one public ed25519 master key in its base64 encoded form.
 * The file may contain comments (starting with #).
 * Non-comment lines must be exactly 43 characters long and consist of the following characters [a-zA-z0-9/+].